Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 If you meet one of the exceptions above, DOR will then fund the remaining cost of your attendance including tuition, books, supplies, transportation and maintenance at a private college or university after your financial aid grants and scholarships are applied.

 If you do not meet one of the exceptions above, you may still choose to attend a private institution for your training in lieu of a public school.
-However, if you choose to attend a private institution, and a public school exists that is sufficient to meet your training needs, you will be responsible for any remaining costs beyond the public-school rate.
+However, if you choose to attend a private institution, and a public school is available that is sufficient to meet your training needs, you will be responsible for paying any remaining costs beyond the public-school rate.

 11. Can DOR pay for my training in a different state?